 - 1.1 The Council of Governors shall comprise:

 - 1.1.1 11 Public Governors;

 - 1.1.2 5 Staff Governors;

 - 1.1.3 2 Local Authority Governors; and

 - 1.1.4 3 Partnership Governors.

 - 1.2 The number of Public Governors is to be more than half of the total membership of the Council of Governors.

 - 1.3 The organisations currently specified as Partnership Organisations that may appoint members of the Council of Governors for the purposes of paragraph 9(7) of the Schedule 7 of the 2006 Act are:

 - 1.3.1 University of Bath;

 - 1.3.2 University of Bristol;

 - 1.3.3 University of the West of England;

-- 1.3.4 Wiltshire Clinical Commissioning Group; and
+- 1.3.4 Bath and North East Somerset, Swindon and Wiltshire Clinical Commissioning GroupIntegrated Care PartnershipSystem (Wiltshire area); and

-- 1.3.5 Bath and North East Somerset Clinical Commissioning Group.
+- 1.3.5 Bath and North East Somerset, Swindon and Wiltshire Clinical Commissioning GroupIntegrated Care PartnershipSystem (BaNES area).